msshubin/Connect_to_ELMA_API/README.md

 # Connect_to_ELMA_API
-Simple using of ELMA SOAP
+Simple using of ELMA SOAP WSDL